oxayavongsa/aai-540-mlops-final-group-4/README.md

 ## 📊 Visual Insights Summary

-- **BMI Distribution**: Higher BMI is associated with greater risk of cardiovascular disease.
+- **BMI Distribution**: Higher BMI is associated with a greater risk of cardiovascular disease.
 - **Blood Pressure Categories**: Cardio-positive patients tend to fall in Stage 1 and Stage 2 categories.
 - **BMI Category**: Obesity and overweight statuses are more common in the cardio-positive class.
 - **Age Groups**: Risk increases notably in patients aged 50 and older.